 Who was Shahid Azmi?

-Born and brought up in a slum of Mumbai, Shahid Azmi was a victim of 1992 Bombay riots, at a very young age of 16.
-Disheartened by the way Muslims were targeted in Mumbai after post-Babri Masjid riots, Azmi left Mumbai and joined a separatist organization in Kashmir.
+Born and brought up in a slum of Mumbai, Shahid Azmi was a victim of the 1992 Bombay riots, at the very young age of 16.
+Disheartened by the way Muslims were targeted in Mumbai after the Babri Masjid riots, Azmi left Mumbai and joined a separatist organization in Kashmir.

 After returning from Kashmir Azmi was arrested in Mumbai by a Special Investigation Team (SIT) of Delhi Police in 1994.
 According to reports, Azmi was arrested on the charges of allegedly ‘conspiring’ to assassinate some top politicians of India including Shiv Sena leader Bal Thackery.